1. Books prepare kids for school and encourage communication.

 - The Pout-Pout Fish Goes to School

 This book truly gives me all the feels!
-Our little pout-pout fish is feeling nervous about his first day of school and is sure that he doesn’t have the know-how to get through the day.
+Our little pout-pout fish is feeling nervous about their first day of school and is sure that they don’t have the know-how to get through the day.
 After heading into a few wrong classrooms, our brave pout-pout fish finally ends up with the “brand new fish” and learns some brilliant facts!
-His new teacher tells the class: “fact 1: your are smart, fact 2: you can get it, fact 3: you belong, so 4: don’t forget it!”.
+Their new teacher tells the class: “Fact 1: You are smart, Fact 2: You can get it, Fact 3: You belong, so 4: Don’t forget it!”.
 I just love this mantra so very much!
 And just like the other pout-pout series books, the singsong pattern will have your child immediately enthralled.

 2. The Kissing Hand

 This story is such a sweet story for those little ones who are feeling afraid of being apart from their parents during the school day.
 Separating for the first time can feel overwhelming for a lot of our tiny friends (and us too!)
 The kissing hand is an adorable little trick that lets us hold onto our loved ones’ kiss throughout the day so that we feel connected and safe.
 Use this story before bed, so that your child feels at ease falling asleep before the big school day.
 Then in the morning you will remember to give each other a kiss on the hand that will last all daylong!